Holis-Dev/.github/.github/ISSUE_TEMPLATE/4-feature.md

 ---
 name: Feature
-about: It's not a bug, it's a feature.
+about: Open a feature issue to add new functionalities an make the platform even better 🚀.
 title: "[FEAT] My feature"
 labels: "feat"
 assignees: ""